How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Business Model: Sponsorships Offset Team Costs

-As team manager, Sarah handles the team's finances.
+As team manager, Summer handles the team's finances.
 The streaming operation became a sponsorship platform:

 "We have sponsors now with my son's team the last couple of years.
 So we use that as a platform to be able to sell sponsorships for the team, that we'll advertise them on the live streams of the games."

-Last year, sponsorships covered all extra costs beyond the base $7,000 dues:
+Last year, sponsorships covered all extra costs beyond the base $7,000 dues—additional tournament fees, coach expenses, team meals—and even returned money to parents.

 Scale